Emma Freedman: Radio and television

 In March 2016, Freedman rejoined Nine Network to host the Wide World of Sports.
 She was appointed host of Sports Sunday in March 2017.

 In March 2018, Freedman joined the team of presenters on Foxtel's Fox League channel.

-In 2021, she hosted 7mate's morning coverage of the 2020 Tokyo Olympics.
+In 2021, she officially joined Seven Sport, hosting the 7mate feed of the morning coverage for the 2020 Tokyo Olympics.
 In October 2021, she joined Seven's horse racing coverage hosting Sydney racing.
+Freedman has quickly established herself as a major player in the Seven Sport stables, also working on their Winter Olympics, Commonwealth Games and now cricket, AFL Brownlow Medal & Grand Final and V8 Supercars.

 Writing

 Freedman's ballet-themed coming of age novel, Turning Pointes, was published by HarperCollins in 2016.

 Personal life

 Freedman is the daughter of five-time Melbourne Cup winning thoroughbred horse trainer Lee Freedman.